 “Website” means one or more public and unrestricted access internet uniform resource locators (URLs) with a single commercial brand or identity.

-“White Label Service” means a display service provided and controlled by a Redistributor who/which is appointed by a third party (a “White Label Service Client”) to Redistribute Information to the White Label Service Client’s customers, including by creating and administrating a Website or other system, on behalf of the White Label Service Client and where the provision of such White Label Service by the Redistributor is accepted by Euronext according to the criteria outlined in clause 12 of the EMDA Redistribution Policy.
+“White Label Service” means a display service provided and controlled by a Redistributor who/which is appointed by a third party (a “White Label Service Recipient”) to Redistribute Information to the White Label Service Recipient’s customers ("White Label Subscribers"), including by creating and administrating a Website or other system, on behalf of the White Label Service Recipient and where the provision of such White Label Service by the Redistributor is accepted by Euronext according to the criteria outlined in clause 12 of the EMDA Redistribution Policy.

 Interpretations